filipnet/git-delete-history/README.md

 ## GIT commands

 The following commands can be copy and paste into the command line with line comments, e.g. from VSCode
+Update: GitHub changed the default branch from MASTER to MAIN, so you have to take care in here:

+### MASTER
 ```
 # Create a new orphan branch (will not be shown by command 'git branch')
 git checkout --orphan temp_branch